Swift Funds Financial Harassment: Dealing with Debt Calls?

 Swift Funds Financial is a third-party debt collector located in Palos Verdes Peninsula, California.

-Contact Information
+📞Contact Information

 Address: PO Box 2397 Palos Verdes Peninsula, CA 90274-8397 Phone: (888) 479-4384

-Is Swift Funds Financial a scam?
+⚠️Is Swift Funds Financial Services a Scam?

 According to the Better Business Bureau website, Swift Funds Financial has been in business since 2009.
 There have been 148 complaints filed against Swift Funds Financial.
-Read more about it here: Swift Funds Financial Better Business Bureau

-Swift Funds Financial Phone Numbers
+📲Swift Funds Financial Services Phone Numbers

 Are you receiving any harassing phone calls from any of these numbers?